RobSmithDev/WinUAE/README.md

 	https://www.nasm.us/

-	You will also need to 'add' the files from the FloppyBridge folder into your solution.
+	You will also need to 'add' the LATEST files into the FloppyBridge folder from https://github.com/RobSmithDev/FloppyDriveBridge and add them into the solution/build.

 8) In Visual Studio click on "File"->"Open"->"Project/Solution" select the folder <source directory>\od-win32\winuae_msvc15\winuae_msvc.sln (Ignore error message "Unsupported" and click ok)